elastic/elasticsearch-py/docs/sphinx/quickstart.rst

 Installation
 ------------

-To install the latest version of the client, run the following command:
+To install the client, run the following command:

 .. code-block:: console